 We’ve all seen the headlines about COVID-19 (coronavirus).
 Our priority is supporting anyone affected by Huntington’s disease.
 We have gathered information on these pages from official UK government and public health sources.
 At times like this, it is vital to only share information that has been approved by official sources.

-COVID-19 is a new illness that can affect your lungs and airways.
+COVID-19 is an illness that can affect your lungs and airways.
 It's caused by a virus called coronavirus.
 It is a virus strain, first identified in Wuhan, Hubei Province, China that has spread in people since December 2019.

 The most common symptoms of coronavirus (COVID-19) are recent onset of:

 As with new viruses, researchers around the globe are working hard to understand COVID-19.
 Similar viruses are spread through respiratory droplets produced when an infected person coughs or sneezes.
 COVID-19 may spread when people are carrying the virus but are not showing any of the symptoms (cough, high temperature).
 People are thought to be most contagious when they are most symptomatic (the sickest).

 There are things you can do to help reduce the risk of you and anyone you live with getting ill with COVID-19:

 Researchers around the world have been working on a vaccine for COVID-19 which has now been approved for use in the UK.

 Everyone over 16 years of age is eligible to have two doses of the vaccine, those aged 12-15 are currently being offered a first dose.
 A booster dose is also available to people aged over 18 years or those that are younger and meet certain criteria who had their second dose at least three months ago.
 You should make an appointment yourself or attend a walk in vaccination centre to receive your vaccinations / booster.